cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-11-17-building-genai-applications-today.md

 ## Success Factors

-Not all AI projects are worth pursuing.
+The success of any GenAI project is extremelly hard to predict.
-The ones that succeed share some common traits that set them apart from the noise.
+However, the ones that succeed share some common traits that set them apart from the noise.
 Below are factors to keep in mind when evaluating whether an AI idea is worth your time and resources.

 **Clear Value Proposition.**